 A successful electronic submission of a manuscript will be followed by a system-generated acknowledgement to the principal/corresponding author within 72 hours of the dispatch of the manuscript.
 Any questions with regards to the preparation of and submission of your manuscript to the journal should be addressed to email@example.com and copied to firstname.lastname@example.org

 The editorial policies of Bentham Open on publication ethics, peer-review, plagiarism, copyrights/ licenses, errata/corrections and article retraction/ withdrawal can be viewed at Policy Page.
-Articles are licensed under the terms of the Creative Commons Attribution non-commercial License (http://creativecommons.org/licenses/by-nc/3.0/), which permits unrestricted, non-commercial use, distribution and reproduction in any medium, provided that the work is properly cited.
+Articles are licensed under the terms of the Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0) (https://creativecommons.org/licenses/by-nc/4.0/legalcode)), which permits unrestricted, non-commercial use, distribution and reproduction in any medium, providing that the work is properly cited.

 The manuscript should be written in English in a clear, direct and active style.
 All pages must be numbered sequentially, facilitating in the reviewing and editing of the manuscript.